changxu216/changxu216.github.io/_pages/about.md

 I obtained my B.Sc. in Applied Physics from [School of Gifted Young](https://en.scgy.ustc.edu.cn/main.htm) (少年班) at University of Science and Technology of China (USTC).

-During my PhD, I am working on designing soft composite solids with nonlinear mechanics using granular physics.
+During my PhD, I am working on designing nonlinear mechanics in soft composites using shear-jamming transition, bridging granular physics with soft material engineering to realize functionalities essential for mechano-intelligent systems.

 **Contact**